MarkAStevens04/JCP410/README.md

 **The paper associated with this project is located in** `Final Paper.pdf`.

 # Overview
 This is the GitHub repository for my independent project course "JCP410 - Modelling of Biochemical Systems".

-**The paper associated with this project is located in** `Final Paper.pdf`.
+The goal of this project was to replicate existing simulations of the Repressilator Synthetic Biology circuit, and extend these existing results by investigating the confouding role of our reporter _GFP_.
+This simulation investigated 4 different possible protein interactions with 2 different reaction rates each, for a total of 8 experiments.
+I used a fourier-transform to characterize the noise created by each of these systems, and a hyperparameter scan to delliniate the exact parameter regimes under which our repressilator system would become unstable.

 # How Modules Fit Together